 - Foundational Skills (K-5 only) –phonological awareness, phonics and word recognition

-Applying the English Language Arts Common Core State Standards, the S.O.
+Applying the English Language Arts Higher Learning Standards, the S.O.
 What!
-Literacy, Life Skills, and Character Education Curriculum improves literacy skills by focusing on citing evidence, informational text, sequence, vocabulary, writing, and active discussions.
+Literacy, Life Skills, and Character Education Curriculum improve literacy skills by focusing on citing evidence, informational text, sequence, vocabulary, writing, and active discussions.
 The curriculum uses a compelling, relatable non-fiction text, Life After Birth– A Memoir of Survival and Success as a Teenage Mother by Summer Owens, to teach multiple lessons on overcoming obstacles and eliminating excuses to be successful.
 Social and emotional issues are addressed as well as important life skills and character education topics that students need to be successful in life and in careers.
 The curriculum provides educators with a unique tool to connect with students, help students deal with challenges including adverse childhood experiences, and create success plans for their lives.

 These literacy standards are directed toward fostering students’ understanding and working knowledge of concepts of print, the alphabetic principle, and other basic conventions of the English writing system.
 These foundational skills are not an end in and of themselves; rather, they are necessary and important components of an effective, comprehensive reading program designed to develop proficient readers with the capacity to comprehend texts across a range of types and disciplines.

 Reading and Reading Strands: text complexity and the growth of comprehension.

 - Literature/Literacy- Key ideas and details, craft and structure, integration of knowledge and ideas, range of reading, and level of text complexity